- Swearing that you will follow the laws of a country is an example of giving allegiance.

 - loyalty or devotion, as to a cause, person, etc.

-Origin of allegianceMiddle English alligeaunce, altered (after allegeaunce, a formal declaration < aleggen, allege) < OFr ligeance < lige, liege (see liege); sense affected by assoc. with L ligare, to bind
+Origin of allegianceMiddle English alligeaunce, altered (after allegeaunce, a formal declaration from aleggen, allege) from Old French ligeance from lige, liege (see liege); sense affected by associated, association with Classical Latin ligare, to bind